Latest Review May Not Be Current

-Doc’s Choice Dry Dog Food receives the Advisor’s mid-tier rating of 3 stars.
+Doc’s Choice Dog Food receives the Advisor’s top rating of 5 stars.

-Doc’s Choice Premium Adult formula was selected to represent both products in the line for this review.
+Doc’s Choice Adult Lamb and Rice was selected to represent the other products in the line for this review.

 Dry Dog Food